 - The data passing through the network is not tampered with by hackers

-Setting up for Ecommerce Payment Acceptance
+Setting up a Payment Gateway for Ecommerce Business

 - They can go for an in-house payment gateway, which will involve working with a bank offering payment gateway services, and creating a secure checkout page on their site or